Luis Urías Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Astros' 3.85 team ERA ranks sixth among all league pitching staffs.

-- Astros pitchers combine to surrender 154 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Urquidy gets the start for the Astros, his ninth of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched.
+- France looks for his 10th win when he makes the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Saturday -- the righty threw two scoreless innings against the Seattle Mariners while surrendering two hits.
+- In his most recent appearance on Saturday, the righty tossed six innings against the Seattle Mariners, allowing two earned runs while surrendering seven hits.

-- In nine games this season, the 28-year-old has a 5.21 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .273 to opposing batters.
+- The 28-year-old has an ERA of 2.75, with 6.7 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.